ppaschos/management-1/docs/staff-meeting.md

 ## Meeting Types

-There are three kinds of staff meetings:
+There are four kinds of staff meetings:

 *  **Regular meetings** have a team presentation plus discussion of interesting challenges
+*  **Topical meetings** are focused around one or two questions for a team lead
 *  **Town hall meetings** occur on last Wednesdays each month and are led by Miron or Frank
 *  **Special topics meetings** focus on a special discussion topic or two